pyiron/executorlib/docs/source/installation.md

 uses the [SLURM workload manager](https://www.schedmd.com) as primary resource scheduler.
 This enables more fine-grained scheduling like independent GPU access on HPC systems where [SLURM workload manager](https://www.schedmd.com) is configured to allow only one job step per node.
-Furthermore, the [flux framework](https://flux-framework.org) provides superior performance in large allocation with several hundred compute nodes or in the case when many `pympipool.Executor` objects are created frequently, as each creation of an `pympipool.Executor` results in an `srun` call which is communicated to the central database of the [SLURM workload manager](https://www.schedmd.com).
+Furthermore, the [flux framework](https://flux-framework.org) provides superior performance in large allocation with several hundred compute nodes or in the case when many `pympipool.slurm.PySlurmExecutor` objects are created frequently, as each creation of an `pympipool.slurm.PySlurmExecutor` results in an `srun` call which is communicated to the central database of the [SLURM workload manager](https://www.schedmd.com).